SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Move_Files.md

 # Generic Move Files

-With this driver, files can be moved from local folders to remote folders.
+With this connector, files can be moved from local folders to remote folders.

 ## About